freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/slingshots.md

+---
+uid: slingshots
+title: Slingshots
+description: How to animate VPE's slingshots
+---

 # Slingshots

 Slingshots are most commonly located just above the flippers.
 They usually consist of two "blade" switches on the inner side of a triangular rubber.
 Between the switches there is a coil driven arm that propels the ball away from the slingshot when either switch closes.